zsparal/api-documentation/source/payments/recurring.rst

 How to implement the PayPal fraud library?
 ------------------------------------------
+.. note:: You don't have to implement the library for recurring payments.

 Using PayPal for on-demand payments requires an extra set of tools.
 You should integrate the fraud library of PayPal by adding the Javascript library to your checkout page with the necessary configuration included.